Business Administration DBA

 Lauren D'Innocenzo, PhD (University of Connecticut).
 Associate Professor.
 Team effectiveness, contextual influences, emergent team dynamics, shared leadership, multi-level modeling, and groups/teams.

 Michaela Draganska, PhD (Kellogg School of Management, Northwestern University) Department of Marketing.
 Associate Professor.
-Advertising strategy, product assortment decisions, new product positioning, distribution channels.
-Marketing analytics and big data, marketing communications, marketing research, marketing strategy, technology and innovation.
+Marketing and entrepreneurship, marketing communications, marketing research, marketing strategy, technology and innovation, marketing analytics and big data, marketing.

 David Gefen, PhD (Georgia State University) Provost Distinguished Research Professor, Department of Decision Sciences and MIS.
 Strategic IT management, IT development and implementation management research methodology, managing the adoption of large IT systems, eCommerce, online auctions, outsourcing; technology adoption.